alexBinos/LEDs/led_display/Project/setup.md

 source build.tcl
 ```

+The automatically generated `vivado.jou`, `vivado.txt` files and the `.Xil` folder at this level can be deleted after the project has built.

-This project was built using Vivado 2019.2
+This project was built using Vivado 2019.2.